Contact UsInvestorsCareersMediaScienceContact Us

 Finding breast cancer at an early stage means that a doctor can begin treatment earlier in the course of the disease.
 Screening mammograms are an important diagnostic tool for early detection and have been shown to help reduce the number of deaths from breast cancer among women 40 to 74 years old2.

-Breast Screen Australia and Breast Screen Aotearoa are national screening programs that offer free mammograms every 2 years for women aged between 50-74 years in Australia2 and between 45-69 years in New Zealand.3
+Breast Screen Australia and Breast Screen Aotearoa are national screening programs that offer free mammograms every 2 years for women aged between 50-74 years in Australiaand between 45-69 years in New Zealand.4

 Additionally, if your mother or sister has had breast cancer then it is important to talk to your doctor about the screening mammogram schedule that’s best for you.

-If breast cancer is suspected, your GP will refer you to a cancer specialist, called an oncologist, who will perform one or more tests to make a diagnosis and/or to see if the cancer has spread to other parts of the body.
-The specific test that you will need depends on a number of factors, including:4
+If breast cancer is suspected, it is likely your GP will refer you to a cancer specialist, such as a breast surgeon or an oncologist, who will perform one or more tests to make a diagnosis and/or to see if the cancer has spread to other parts of the body.

 What Diagnostic Tests are used?

-Imaging tests can be used which enable the oncologist to see the structure of a person’s breast, including:5
+Imaging tests can be used which enable the doctor to see the structure of a person’s breast, including:5

 • Ultrasound uses sound waves and can help determine if a breast lump is solid or filled with fluid.
 It may be done alone or together with a mammogram to provide more information